-On its own, the VIA Mobile360 D700 AI Dash Cam is pretty awesome as a smart dash cam.
+On its own, the VIA Mobile360 D700 AI Dash Cam is pretty awesome as a smart drive recording device.
 It warns of impending crashes, gives a quick reminder to the driver to put down their phone, records everything that happens in front of and inside the vehicle, and automatically records critical events.

 Access to all these settings is through the administration interface.
 By design, this interface allows full access to data from vehicles and drivers.
 Settings in the administration preference override any local settings.

-Although VIA Mobile360 D700 settings can be changed locally, the VIA test environment enforces cloud fleet management settings.
+The VIA Fleet Cloud Management Portal enforces universal settings for all the VIA Mobile360 AI Dash Cams installed in the fleet.
 Any changes made here will filter down from the main online command center to all connected devices.
 These settings are outlined below, and any changes made here will override all settings made locally on connected D700 devices.

 - Units specify which units of measurement to use.
 The options are metric, imperial, and US customary.
 This affects the display of speed, fuel consumption, and distances.

 - Login Scan Time sets how long the driver has to scan their QR code after turning on the D700.
 The default value is 60 seconds.

 - Login Picture Delay sets how long after the driver’s QR code is scanned that the driver’s picture is taken.
 The picture is taken as a precautionary double-confirmation of the driver’s identity.
 The default time is three minutes.

 - Alert Recording Duration sets how much video is recorded when an alert is triggered.
 The available options are 10, 20, and 30 seconds.
 Collision alerts and driver-initiated alerts will also include 10 seconds of video from before the event.
 Parking mode collision will start recording immediately after startup.

 - Alert Sensitivity indicates the threshold for triggering an alert.
 High sensitivity triggers the most alerts, and low sensitivity triggers the least.
 These settings can be tweaked to suit particular applications.